ibm-cloud-docs/virtualization/backup-your-vmware-vsphere-environment-veeam.md

 {: starting-a-manual-backup}
 To manually start a backup, right-click on the backup job and select **Start**.
 Alternatively, select **Active Full** if you want a new backup.

 **Note:** Veeam Backup and Replication can restore virtual environments from a backup.
-For more information about restoring virtual environments, see the [Veeam Backup and Replication](https://www.veeam.com/vm-backup-recovery-replication-software.html){:external} website.
+For more information about restoring virtual environments, see the [Veeam Backup and Replication](https://www.veeam.com/vm-backup-recovery-replication-software.html){: external} website.